 - determine monthly household costs

 - provide a breakdown of overall costs

-- automaticly update of calculations Let’s get started!
+- automatically update of calculations Let’s get started!

 (1) Spreadsheet Setup